Arctic wilderness aurora viewing spot

 Arctic driving in winter is not casual.
 If you have never driven on packed snow or ice, don't learn in Kiruna at −25°C at 22:00.
 Book a tour for night 1 and observe how your guide handles conditions.

-Why most visitors still choose a guided tour → See what 1390 SEK actually buys and decide after.
+Why most visitors still choose a guided tour → See what the 1490 SEK starting price actually buys and decide after.

 Related reading